Driver Education SOLs

 d) analyzing how preventive maintenance and the annual state safety inspection reduces the possibility of brake failure and enhances safety.

 DE.20 The student will analyze how regular preventive maintenance reduces the possibility of vehicle failures and recognize the warning signs that indicate the need for maintenance, repair, or replacement.
 Key concepts/skills include demonstrating an understanding of

 d) tires and braking systems;

-e) cooling system and belts; and
+e) fluids, cooling systems, and belts; and

 f) fuel system and ignition electronics.

 DE.21 The student will investigate vehicle ownership responsibilities including the processes and legal responsibilities for purchasing or leasing a vehicle as well as the operating and maintenance costs.
 Key concepts/skills include

 a) demonstrating an understanding of the Financial Responsibility Law (Code of Virginia § 46.2-706);

 b) differentiating between required and optional insurance coverage;

 c) demonstrating an understanding of title and vehicle and registration requirements;